HojouFotytu/Misc-PT-Tools/PTMagic Values Planner.md

 - "DEFAULT_trailing_buy_OFFSETPERCENT": 25,

 #### AND, you might have a FREE FALL single-market setting:
-(PTM applies this to setting the result of the global setting, not the base values in your default settings files):
+(PTM applies this setting the __results of the global setting__, not the base values in your default settings files):
 - "DEFAULT_initial_cost_percentage_OFFSETPERCENT": -50,
 - "DEFAULT_A_buy_value_OFFSETPERCENT": -500,
 - "DEFAULT_trailing_buy_OFFSETPERCENT": 125,